medusa-systems/DataSource/README.md

 the file **DataSourceUsage.txt**.

 ## How to Incorporate it
-Practically, using this solution entails adding three files to one's application -- the template DataSource.hpp and two auxiliary files, DataSourceException.cpp and DataSourceException.hpp; including the template header in each file where DataSource methods are used; and furthermore adding a couple of directives to the Makefile (or any prototype of it, such as CMakeLists.txt) -- one for DataSourceException class and one for each specialized DataSource class.
+Practically, using this solution entails adding three files to one's application -- the template DataSource.hpp and two auxiliary files, DataSourceException.cpp and DataSourceException.hpp; putting an include directive for the template header in each file where DataSource methods are used; and furthermore adding a couple of directives to the Makefile (or any prototype of it, such as CMakeLists.txt) -- one for DataSourceException class and one for each specialized DataSource class.
 This is also explained in the manual, and can be seen in the included example.

 ## Requirements